nodeshift/tutorial/conferences/nodeconf.eu-2022.md

   * If possible please install the [prerequisites](https://github.com/nodeshift/tutorial/tree/main/cloud-native#prerequisites) in advance and complete associated [setup](https://github.com/nodeshift/tutorial/tree/main/cloud-native#setting-up).
  This will reduce the load on the wifi and maximize the use of your time during the workshop itself.
+  *Note:* admin access is required to install a number of the prerequisites.

 * Tutorial
   * Self-paced workshop - [instructions](../cloud-native/README.md)